cracked-crystalball-99/bears-bulls-my-5-tools/README.md

 # 3.1. chart for visualisation of percentage of votes or signals

 The graph is just a visual representation of the percentages.
 Best wishes.

+# 4. Other

+# 4.1.
+Technical Analysis Tool

+A web application for technical analysis of stock data or crypo currencies, or both.

+## 4.2.
+Features

+- Load and display CSV files
+- Interactive charts using Chart.js

+## 4.3.
+Usage

+1. Clone the repository
+2. Open `index.html` in your browser

+## 4.4.
+License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 4.5.
+Attribution

+The sound effect used in this project is licensed under Creative Commons:

+Downloaded on January 8th, 2025
+     S: I don't think so... by itinerantmonk108 -- https://freesound.org/s/740033/ -- License: Creative Commons 0